-Microfluidics case studies The Hebrew University: Single-cell encapsulation and culture in 3D hydrogels followed by InDrops / Drop-Seq microfluidic protocols for RNA profiling Read more
+Microfluidics case studies The Hebrew University: Encapsulation and culture in 3D hydrogels for Single cell sequencing Read more

 Microfluidic Application Notes Liposome Nanoparticles Synthesis Read more

 Expert Reviews: Basics of Microfluidics Prostate Organoid Culture in Microbeads Read more

 The importance of a stable flow rate for optimized cell encapsulation

 When it comes to droplet or particle generation, having a total control over fluid flow is important.
 During droplet or particle production the flow rate of each phase must remain constant and stable to allow the production of monodisperse droplet.
 The ability to precisely control the flow rate of each phase allows one to regulate the size of the droplet and particle generated, the production frequency and the encapsulation efficiency when it comes to cell encapsulation or barcoded bead encapsulation.

 In this context there are several systems and methods available to control fluids for droplet and particle generation using microfluidics.

 Pressure as the gold standard for microfluidic droplet generation

 Flow rate stability is critical for having repeatable reactor volumes and reproducible results.
 Syringe pumps are commonly used for generating droplets.
 Syringe pumps show limited ability to control flow rates.
 As a result, the droplet size is affected.

 Additionally, the actual flow rate cannot be well controlled with such devices.
 The flow rate value is displayed on the device, but no information on the time required for reaching a set flow rate is given (the time for flow equilibrium may vary depending on the microfluidic setup.
 Flow rate can also oscillate.

 An alternative to syringe pumps are pressure-based flow controllers.
 These provide high-precision flow control, and fast response times.